MB-Shihab-Aaqil-Ahamed/Solar-Wifi-Router/README.md

 For example:

-1. Connect the solar panels to the Wi-Fi router.
+1. Connect the 230V AC adapter to the "A/C power in" pin.
-2. Ensure that the battery is charged by placing the router in direct sunlight.
+2. Connect the WiFi router cable to the "Wi-Fi" pin.
-3. Connect your device to the router's Wi-Fi network using the provided credentials (SSID and password).
+3. Optionally, connect the solar panel cable to the solar panel pin.
-4. Open a web browser and enter the router's IP address to access the admin panel.
+4. Configure the device according to your requirements using the manual control switches.
-5. Configure the router settings as needed.
+5. Enjoy uninterrupted WiFi access and LED lighting, even during power cuts!

 ## Product Architecture
 <p align="center"><img src="https://github.com/MB-Shihab-Aaqil-Ahamed/Solar-Wifi-Router/blob/master/Images/Product%20Architecture.png"></p>